 Lo stemma della famiglia Sellan

 Through the diligent research work of Flavio Andreatta, President of the Italian Genealogy and Heraldry Society of Canada, the original authentic Italian coat-of-arms for the SELLAN surname has been found.
 The “blazon” or description of the coat-of-arms, states that the shield is quartered, with three horizontal black bars with gold in the first and fourth quarters and a pattern of black rhomboids or diamonds with gold in the second and third quarters.
-In the crest above the shield, there is an armored arm holding an unsheathed sword.
+In the crest above the shield, there is an armoured arm holding an unsheathed sword.
 The coat-of-arms is framed by a helm (or helmet) and mantling.
 While the helm and mantling are ornamental, they are specific to this coat-of-arms.
 There are many rules regarding the design of coat-of-arms.
 The interpretation and reproduction of the blazon of the Sellan coat-of-arms was done by a qualified heraldic artist in Italy.

 Given the fairly simple design of the coat-of-arms, it is estimated that it is certainly an early version and is also the original version.
 It is estimated to date back to the 1300s .
 In addition to the coat-of-arms, it has been found that the Sellan surname has a family motto or saying, “Bellando debellas” (Latin), or “We will vanquish our enemies” (English).
 The origin of the saying dates back to the XIV century (1300s).

-Patterns, colors and symbols used in coats-of-arms usually do have a specific meaning.
+Patterns, colours and symbols used in coats-of-arms usually do have a specific meaning.
 But these meanings are not standardized.
 They are specific to the individual coat-of-arms at the time it was created.
 It is also possible that patterns or colors may have been chosen for aesthetic reasons.
 Records of the original meaning of a color or pattern in a given coat-of-arms may no longer exist.
 Most Italian families have a historical coat-of-arms, but not all of them.
 A coat-of-arms is a way of identifying a specific person.
 It is a type of property protected by law.
 No person can claim or use your coat-of-arms as theirs if it is registered to you.
 Traditionally, an Italian coat-of-arms is first registered to a specific person, then handed down to descendants in the family.

 A symbol of a horse saddle has been shown on the Internet and claimed to be the Sellan coat-of-arms.
 This certainly is NOT the Sellan coat-of-arms.
 It is not even a coat-of-arms at all, as it does not conform to any rule of design for coats-of-arms.
 The Internet is not a reliable source of information on Italian heraldry.
 Only the Italian Genealogy and Heraldry Society of Canada and its select partner organizations in Italy should be considered a reliable source of information on Italian heraldry.
 Our Society’s research library can identify whether a coat-of-arms exists for any given Italian surname.